hammerheim-game/hammerheim-rules/3-equipment.md

 venom very similar in its effects to the Black Lotus (if you roll a 6 on the To Hit roll, the victim is automatically wounded).
 A blowpipe cannot cause critical hits.
-This weapon has a positive armour save modifier, so a model that normally has a save of 5+ will get a save of 4+ against a blowpipe dart.
-Even models that normally do not have an armour save will get a 6+ save to take into account protection offered by clothes, fur or the like.
+This weapon has a positive armor save modifier, so a model that normally has a save of 5+ will get a save of 4+ against a blowpipe dart.
+Even models that normally do not have an armor save will get a 6+ save to take into account protection offered by clothes, fur or the like.
 Stealthy: A Skaven armed with a blowpipe can fire while hidden without revealing his position to the enemy.
 The